openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 #.
 In your browser, access the YouTube Creator Studio by going to
    https://cms.youtube.com/.

 #.
-Use the video administrators' {institution ID}X-CMSmanager@gmail.com address
+Use the video administrators' {institution ID}X-CMSmanager address
-   to log in to your institution's CMS account.
-The email address that you log in with is the owner of the channels that you create.
+   at gmail.com to log in to your institution's CMS account.
+The email address that you log in with is the owner of any channels that you create.

 #.
 In the navigation bar at left click **CHANNELS**.
 A list of your
    institution's channels appears.